What should I do if I think I may be pregnant?

 Gender Based Violence

-Between 1 in 3 and 1 in 5 women will experience emotional, physical and/or sexual abuse from a current or ex partner.
-Research suggests that 1 in 3 women seeking an abortion may have experienced abuse from a current or ex partner.
+Between 1 in 3 and 1 in 5 people will experience emotional, physical and/or sexual abuse from a current or ex-partner.
+Research suggests that 1 in 3 people seeking an abortion may have experienced abuse from a current or ex-partner.

-Abortion is not available in NHS Greater Glasgow and Clyde at 18 weeks and above.
-If you are 18 weeks pregnant or more you will need to be referred to British Pregnancy Advisory Service (BPAS).You will usually have a consultation with an adviser in Glasgow, who will then arrange for you to attend a specialist abortion service in England.
+Abortion is not currently available in NHS Greater Glasgow and Clyde at 20 weeks and above.
+If you are 20 weeks pregnant or more you will need to be referred to British Pregnancy Advisory Service (BPAS).You will usually have a consultation with an adviser in Glasgow, who will then arrange for you to attend a specialist abortion service in England.
 This may mean being away from home for up to 2 days.

 Provided you are eligible for NHS care, NHS Greater Glasgow and Clyde will meet the cost of your treatment, travel and necessary accommodation.